TitanGuardian/Boolean_Matching_Test_Generator/README.md

 # TestGenerator
 This project created to generate tests for Boolean Matching problem in Logic Synthesis.
-Test looks like two circuit in Verlig language, which should be given as input for Bolean Matching solver.
+Test looks like two circuit in Verilog language, which should be given as input for Bolean Matching solver.

 ## If you want to compile
 First of all you have to compile abc library: https://github.com/berkeley-abc/abc